suikan4github/template_application/README.md

 sudo apt-get install build-essential cmake ca-certificates
 ```
 - Note 1: After installing VS CODE, install the [C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack) to the VS CODE.
-- Note 2: The VS CODE is installed in the Windows side and accessed from WSL as remote server.
-Refer the [explanation by Microsoft](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) and install the Remote Development extension pack.

 ## Customize the project
 To change the project name, edit the [CMakeLists.txt](CMakeLists.txt) and change following line :